 Best for a family day out

-Discover a lovely selection of beaches most suitable for a fun day out in Tenby.
+Discover a lovely selection of Tenby beaches for a fun day out.
 This seaside resort is one of the UK’s premier destinations for those looking for a ‘bucket-and-spade’ day with the kids, shallow waters for children to splash and play, and lots of space to bask in the sun should the mood take you.
 Choose from Harbour Beach, Castle Beach, and Tenby North and South.
 Each of the beaches rolls out for miles at low tide and they are within sight of central Tenby’s copious amenities.

 Facilities: Parking, WCs, deckchair hire, cafes, disabled access, slipway access, seasonal dog restrictions (spring and summer).

 Likened to a Caribbean beach, Barafundle Bay does seem a world away from traditional British resorts like gorgeous Tenby.
 So, pack your togs and try this impressive alternative.
 There are no facilities once you’ve parked the car at Stackpole Bay (0.5 miles away).
 The walk up and over the cliffs is rocky, but it’s worth it for the sheer quality of the views and the wonderful beach with its endless golden sands and clear waters.